-Liquidating your business may seem like a hugely daunting prospect and it is normally seen as a last resort.
+Liquidating your business may seem like a hugely daunting prospect, and it is generally seen as a last resort.

 When a CVL happens, shareholders and directors will agree to place the business into liquidation because it can no longer pay its bills when they fall due.
-The company will cease all trading and its assets are sold in order to repay its creditors.
+As a result, the company will cease all trading, and its assets will be sold to repay its creditors.

-There are a number of benefits for an insolvent company when a CVL occurs:
+There are several benefits for an insolvent company when a CVL occurs:

 When your company is in liquidation, no legal proceedings can be taken against it.
 Providing you have no personal liability for your company’s debts, your creditors will be unable to take any further action against you.

-The costs of arranging a Statement of Affairs and holding a creditors’ meeting will need to be funded by the directors, but those should be the only upfront costs as any professional fees will be paid from the sale of assets, as long as these are sufficient to cover those costs.
+The costs of arranging a Statement of Affairs and holding a creditors’ meeting will need to be funded by the directors.
+Still, those should be the only upfront costs as any professional fees will be paid from the sale of assets, as long as these are sufficient to cover those costs.

-No further payments will need to be made on lease and hire purchase agreements, as such terms are normally terminated when your company goes into liquidation.
-If any arrears are owed, the business leasing the goods may be able to claim from the IPs, together with any other creditors.
+No further payments will need to be made on lease and hire purchase agreements, as such terms are typically terminated when your company goes into liquidation.
+If any arrears are owed, the business leasing the goods may claim from the IPs, together with any other creditors.